 Sleight of Hand: this is the talent of misdirection, often used by stage magicians - though real sorcerers have made use of it now and then.
 With quick movements and fluid gestures, not to mention just a little bit of showmanship, a character using sleight of hand can seemingly make objects disappear right before your eyes, doing so at their Agility (dex) +1 CS.

-Tactics: a natural complement to leadership, the tactics talent represents someone well-versed in thinking several moves ahead, and able to reason out a solution to most any problem - either in or out of combat.
+Tactics: a natural complement to leadership, the tactics talent represents someone well-versed in thinking several moves ahead, and able to reason out a solution to almost any problem - either in or out of combat.
 While people follow the lead of a tactician executing his or her plan, they should receive a +1 CS on related actions when doing so - though this bonus ends if events evolve past said plan.

 Climbing: while most heroes climb with the assistance of super-human abilities, some individuals are just really good at doing so under their own power... or with the help of a bit of gear here and there.
 Climbers excel at ascending or descending vertical surfaces, from brick walls to craggy mountains, and should receive a +2 CS on any such attempts to do so.

 Stealth: stealth is the ability to move without being conspicuous.
 Perhaps the character can tread silently, or maybe they're good at looking innocuous while doing so.
-When in use under practical conditions, stealth applies a -1 CS to Intuition FEAT rolls required to detect the stealthy character - a bonus that works well with characters who possess super human abilities of this stripe.
+When in use under practical conditions, stealth applies a -1 CS to Intuition FEAT rolls required to detect the stealthy character - a perk that works well with characters who possess super human abilities of this stripe.

 Survival: individuals who have been trained in survival techniques excel at keeping themselves alive no matter how dire an environment or situation may be.
-All things considered, a survivalist can usually dredge up enough food, water and shelter to persist in any locale, from urban wastelands to the most overgrown of jungles to the coldest of tundra.
+All things considered, a survivalist can usually dredge up enough food, water, and shelter to persist in any locale, from urban wastelands to the most overgrown of jungles to the coldest of tundra.

 Tracking: while there is a super tracking power, perfectly normal humans can learn to follow others as well.
 The tracking talent allows a body to detect the signs of a person's passing, no matter how small or seemingly insignificant.
 They do so at their Intuition (alt) or (awr) rank +1 CS, depending on which portion is necessary to notice those blades of broken grass, changes in animal chatter, or whatever.

 Fighting talents are capabilities that enhance a character's unarmed combat performance.
 It is important to note that fighting without related fighting skills will not incur a penalty.
 You can punch a foe without martial arts type b, grapple a foe without wrestling, or even attempt multiple actions without the multiple attacks talent, and not suffer a -1 CS penalty.
-There are fifteen fighting talents in all:
+There are sixteen fighting talents in all:

 Aerial Combat: this specialized fighting skill involves training in airborne combat.
 It provides a +1 CS to all combat FEATs attempted while in the air, whether the character is flying under their own power or in a vehicle of some sort.
 This bonus can stack with other talent Column Shifts, but is often countered by the high movement rates of other aerial combatants anyway.